“So this was where you last saw him?”

 Mr Jones didn’t like being ordered out of his own house but in light of the information that Detective Jenna McCabe and Tom Evans had given them the MOD were not about to take any chances.

-“We’ll give you call as soon as we’ve made the area safe,” said one of the MOD officers.
+“We’ll give you a call as soon as we’ve made the area safe,” said one of the MOD officers.
 Mr Jones grunted over his shoulder and sped away in his gleaming BMW.

 “Don’t think I’ll be winning any popularity votes there,” chuckled the officer.